pip-services/pip-services-docs/content/en/conceptual/containers/process_container/_index.md

 ### The ProcessContainer container

-[Docker](https://www.docker.com/resources/what-container/) defines a container as

-> “a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.”
+[Docker](https://www.docker.com/resources/what-container/) defines a container as a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 Pip.Services offers the ProcessContainer, which allows us to run our contained code as a system process.